karupanerura/TOML-Parser/README.md

 # WHY?

-I think that `TOML::from_toml` maintenance is difficult.
-And, I know that it has some problems.
+In my point of view, it's very difficult to maintain `TOML::from_toml` because -so far as I understand- there's some issues.

-In particular, `TOML::from_toml` cannot parse correctly in some cases.
+Specifically, for example, `TOML::from_toml` doesn't interpret correctly in some cases.
+In addition, it reports wrong line number when the error occurs.
-And, When error occurs, It report line number not correctly.
-(Because, It is deleting the comment and blank line before parse.)
+(This is because `TOML::from_toml` deletes the comments and blank lines before it parses.)

-I think that `TOML::from_toml` has a problem of architecture.
-I decide to re-create another implementation for solve this problem.
+I conclude that `TOML::from_toml` has an architectural feet, and that's why I came to an idea of re-creating another implementation in order to solve the problem.

-Because, I think that this is easier than other solution.
+I believe that this is much easier than taking other solutions.

 In Japanese: